aweymo-ui/zotero_intro/content/5_bib.md

 ## Connecting Zotero to Web Based Word Processors

-One feature that Zotero promotes but I’ve never had too much luck with is adding Extensions to Google Docs and Microsoft Word to automatically generate citations in your document.
-Perhaps due to errors in the Application Programming Interface (or API) that would allow the two programs to exchange information and perform tasks without having to understand the underlying code of the other system, I have never been able to get this extension to function for me and have a similar experience when attempting to link Zotero to the personal research tool Obsidian.

-That said, the time difference between opening your extension in Google Docs, selecting the collection you would like a citation from and just opening your Zotero app, copying the bibliography to your clipboard and pasting into the same document is basically negligible.
+{% include alert.html text="One feature that Zotero promotes but I’ve encountered errors with is adding extensions to Google Docs or Microsoft Word that generate citations within your document.
+Perhaps due to errors in the Application Programming Interface (or API) that would allow the two programs to exchange information, I have never been able to get this extension to function.
+While this might be dependant on what browser or device you are using, I find that the time difference between this extension method and simply copying the bibliography to your clipboard and pasting into the same document is basically negligible." color="light" align="center" %}

 <br>